jrosen48/utk-homepage/content/post/2020-03-29-how-are-u-s-school-districts-responding-to-covid-a-first-look-at-12-500-districts-websites.md

 I accessed the data using some simple web-scraping techniques.
 That code is here on GitHub: https://github.com/jrosen48/scraping-districts-covid

 A cursory look at the data revealed a lot of variation between states (see below).

+![](/post/2020-03-29-how-are-u-s-school-districts-responding-to-covid-a-first-look-at-12-500-districts-websites_files/state-plot.png)

+Overall, 71.3% of districts' sites referenced COVID-19 or Coronavirus.

 Not represented on the map is the number of links on each districts' site that referenced COVID-19 or coronavirus; on average, each of the 12,500 districts included 1.50 (*SD* = 2.32) links, ostensibly to the kinds of pages (or documents - or images) with the kind of information that we are trying to find out in a finer-grained way for the state of Tennessee.

-![](/post/2020-03-29-how-are-u-s-school-districts-responding-to-covid-a-first-look-at-12-500-districts-websites_files/state-plot.png)

-Here is an RMarkdown document with the raw and aggregate data in a searchable form: https://rpubs.com/jmichaelrosenberg/covid
+Here's an RMarkdown document with the raw and aggregate data in a searchable form: https://rpubs.com/jmichaelrosenberg/covid

 ## *fin*